nrfconnect/sdk-nrf/samples/bluetooth/central_hids/README.rst

    Toggle the CAPSLOCK LED on the connected keyboard using Write without response.
    This function is available only if the connected keyboard is set to work in Boot Protocol Mode.

-   When pairing/bonding, press this button to confirm the passkey value that is printed on the COM listener to pair/bond with the other device.

 Button 2:
    Switch between Boot Protocol Mode and Report Protocol Mode.
    This function is available only if the connected peer supports the Protocol Mode Characteristic.

-   When pairing/bonding, press this button to reject the passkey value that is printed on the COM listener to prevent pairing/bonding with the other device.

 Button 3:
    Toggle the CAPSLOCK LED on the connected keyboard using Write with response.